dalgudot/react-toast/toast/README.md

 As a product designer, I think the toast notification is essential for interaction with users.
 The toast is a good way to send feedback to user's actions in a digital product.
 In other words, the toast is a good way to interact with users.
 So I frequently use the toast in my product for interaction with users.

 But the toast is difficult to develop.
 The primary reason is global-state-management.
 Global-state-management is needed because the toast can be used anywhere in a digital product.
-The excellent solution is to reuse one toast component importing with `<App />.` This means we no longer have to import the `<Toast />` component whenever we need toast anymore.
+The excellent solution is to reuse one toast component.
+This means we no longer have to import the `<Toast />` component whenever we need the toast.

 `react-toast` is the result of thinking.
 With `react-toast`, you don't have to worry about state management of the toast notification.
 Just write the message, show the toast!